National park: Concerns

 National parks in former European colonies have come under criticism for allegedly perpetuating colonialism.
 National parks were created by individuals who felt that pristine, natural sections of nature should be set aside and preserved from urban development.
 In America, this movement came about during the American frontier and were meant to be monuments to America's true history.
 Yet, in some instances, the lands that were to be set aside and protected in formerly colonized lands were already being inhabited by native communities, who were then removed off of these lands to create pristine sites for public consumption.
 Critics claim that the removal of people from national parks enhances the belief that nature can only be protected when humans do not exist within it, and that this leads to perpetuating the dichotomy between nature and humans (also known as the nature–culture divide).
 They see the creation of national parks as a form of eco-land grabbing.
 Others claim that traveling to national parks to appreciate nature there leads people to ignore the nature that exists around them every day.
 Still others argue that tourism can actually negatively impact the areas that are being visited.

+Additionally, tourism in national parks can have negative environmental impacts.
+High levels of visitation may lead to habitat degradation, pollution, soil erosion, and disturbances to wildlife, potentially undermining the ecological health of the areas the parks are intended to protect.